-The agenda items include an examination of two Commission information notes concerning 0n common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency and a continuation of the examination of the Presidency compromise text on safeguarding competition in air transport.
+The agenda items include examinations of the consolidated text following the trilogue and of the revised recitals on common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency.

 Open for feedback.

 UPDATE: Amendments 1 – 176 are now available.